joshuakatt/PixScout-A-2D-Odyssey/README.md

 My first project in LUA.
 Never knew any LUA before this so it's still a work in progress haha.

 A 2D game with animated sprites, follow-around camera, and in-game physics.
+Now implemented modular game loading to allow users to load different games from menu.

+Game1 has a simpler map, while Game2 has a larger and slightly more complex map.

 Built with LUA and LÖVE 2D.